Structure relaxation

 First we need to import a few support functions for creating the structure (bulk), the CPUNEP calculator and the relax_structure function from calorine as well as functionality from matplotlib and pandas that we will use for plotting.

-All models and structures required for running this and the other tutorial notebooks can be obtained from Zenodo.
-The files are also available in the tutorials/ folder in the GitLab repository.
+All models and structures required for running this tutorial notebook can be obtained from Zenodo.
+The files are also available in the tutorials folder in the GitLab repository.

 [1]: